open-contracting/deploy/docs/deploy/docs.rst

    <!--#include virtual="/includes/version-options-profiles-{root}.html" -->
    {% endblock %}

-In any case, once the `build passes on Travis <https://ocds-standard-development-handbook.readthedocs.io/en/latest/standard/technical/deployment.html#build-on-travis>`__ for the live branch of the documentation:
+In any case, once the `build passes <https://ocds-standard-development-handbook.readthedocs.io/en/latest/standard/technical/deployment.html#build>`__ for the live branch of the documentation:

 1. Copy the files to the live server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~